OverSurge/PS1-Argonaut-Assets/README.md

 I also upload the assets on this Drive : https://drive.google.com/drive/folders/1EuWQUAjVnBeOHMQkKf9IjBAiNgYil8CG

-The levels are too large for GitHub, you can find them on the Drive for now (I will have to upload them elsewhere soon as the Drive is nearly full).

 #### Currently extracted assets
 - Croc 2: Textures (Nearly 100% accurate)
 - Croc 2 Demo: Textures (Nearly 100% accurate)